SeaGL/seagl.github.io/_posts/2025-03-06-2025-announcements.md

 One of the *many things* that sets SeaGL apart from other conferences is that the community helps us select our keynote speakers.
 In prior years we've asked for suggestions over a two-week period, but moving forward we'll keep [the form]((/keynote_suggestions)) open year-round.

 Nominees need not have prior keynote experience; we are interested in both new and veteran presenters.
-In fact, [since 2018](/news/2018/04/30/keynote_selection_process), we've been reserving half of our keynote slots to highlight presenters who have yet to be invited to the main stage.
+In fact, [since 2018](/news/2018/04/30/keynote_selection_process), we've been reserving half of our keynote slots to amplify the voices of speakers who may be presenting on the main stage for the first time.

 While you are welcome to nominate yourself, we encourage you to take some time to think about people you have seen present, who you think have an important message to share.
 If they have been doing exciting work in the Free / Libre / Open (FLO) community, we want to know about them!

 We challenge you to think about people who:

+- Have done work to empower others and challenge social norms
 - You go out of your way to read all of their Open Source posts on social media
 - Might only have a small following, but are doing amazing work in their own little corner
-- Have done work to empower others and challenge social norms
 - Are always tinkering with new and exciting projects that inspire others to try new things
 - Are slowly, but steadily, working to make the FLO community and world a better place, for everyone